The Best WordPress Themes for Churches in 2026 (Free + Premium)

 Maranatha by ChurchThemes.com is not a general-purpose WordPress theme repurposed for churches.
 It was designed from the ground up for church websites, which means sermon archives (filterable by topic, series, book, and speaker), events, staff profiles, and location pages are all baked in through the Church Content plugin.

 The long-scrolling homepage with parallax sections looks sharp out of the box, and the sticky navigation keeps things accessible as visitors scroll.
-If you want a WordPress for churches experience that feels purpose-built rather than bolted on, Maranatha delivers.
+If you want a WordPress experience that feels purpose-built rather than bolted on, Maranatha delivers.

 Pros: